1Marc/marcgrabanski.com/src/pages/articles/2009-04-28-jquery-google-maps-tutorial-ajax-php-mysql/index.md

 ## Step #7: Create a Database and Store the Locations

-Using SQL, create a database table named locations which has a"name","latitude","longitude"and an"id"in it.
-If you need help with this, you will have to consult "w3schools php and mysql":http://www.w3schools.com/PHP/php_mysql_intro.asp for more help.
+Using SQL, create a database table named locations which has a[name","latitude","longitude"and an"id"in it.
+If you need help with this, you will have to consult "w3schools php and mysql](http://www.w3schools.com/PHP/php_mysql_intro.asp) for more help.

 ### 7a) Create the table with SQL